 - Be willing to discuss tics and how they interfere in daily activities

 Who performs the CBIT Program

 Heather Simpson graduated with a B.S. in Exercise and Sport Science with a minor in Early Education from the University of Florida in 2007.
-Following her Bachelor’s degree, Heather received a Master’s in Occupational Therapy, in 2009, from the University of Florida.
+Following her Bachelor’s degree, Heather received a Master’s in Occupational Therapy, in 2009, from the University of Florida as well as a Doctorate in Occupational Therapy from the University of St. Augustine for Health Sciences.
 Since completion of graduate school, she has worked in a variety of settings including outpatient neurology, inpatient physical rehabilitation and pediatric rehab.
 Currently, Heather serves as the Coordinator for the Tourette Syndrome Association Southeast Regional Center of Excellence.
 Her clinic location is at UF Center for Movement Disorders and Neurorestoration.

 Heather provides occupational therapy evaluations and treatment for patients with a variety of conditions with a focus on Tourette Syndrome and the comorbid conditions of ADHD, OCD and anxiety through the Comprehensive Behavioral Intervention for Tics (CBIT) program.

-Heather is a recognized provider of the CBIT program through the Behavior Therapy Institute (BTI) and TSA.
+Heather is a recognized provider of the CBIT program through the Behavior Therapy Institute (BTI) and TAA.

 Laura graduated from the University of Florida with a Master’s degree in Occupational Therapy and a Bachelor’s degree in Health Science.
 She currently is specializing in pediatric occupational therapy with an emphasis on the treatment of sensory processing disorder, autism spectrum disorders, developmental delays and fine motor delays.
 She currently works at UF Health Rehab Center for Kids at Magnolia Parke, where she has been working since January 2010.